seanstappas/music-classification/README.md

 `--knn_data_structure` | `kd_tree`
 `--k_fold` | 10

+Note that the default data path is `song_data/`.
+This is where the `test` and `training` directories should be, as well as the `labels.csv`.
+This data can be obtained from [Kaggle](https://www.kaggle.com/c/music-genre-classification/data).

 ## Code Organization

 The code relating to all the different classifiers used can be found in the `classifiers.py` file.